ftimarah/DermaCare/README.md

    Then, open localhost:5000 on your browser to access the website.

-# Run the link in your Chrome browser:
+# Open the link in your Chrome browser:

 https://ruhacks-277409.nn.r.appspot.com/